Two Uniper employees walking around a power plant

 As one of Europe‘s largest gas storage operators, Uniper Energy Storage ensures that energy is available flexibly whenever it is needed.

-As an independent company, we offer access to 9 underground gas storage facilities in Germany, Austria and the UK with a total capacity of 80 TWh, which are connected to four market areas.
+As an independent company, we offer access to 8 underground gas storage facilities in Germany, Austria and the UK with a total capacity of 80 TWh, which are connected to four market areas.

 Gas storage is key to the energy transition

-With a pioneering spirit and decades of experience, Uniper Energy Storage is pushing to decarbonise the energy industry to ensure security of supply in the future through the storage of natural gas, hydrogen and other green gases.
+With a pioneering spirit and decades of experience, Uniper Energy Storage is pushing to decarbonise the energy industry to ensure security of supply in the future through the storage of natural gas, hydrogen and other renewable gases.

 We are the beating heart of energy